mastbaum/dirt/docs/intro.rst

 ----------------
 dirt uses CouchDB for its database.
 Couch was chosen for interoperability with various other systems, but the dirt data model is easily normalized and trivially reimplemented in traditional SQL.

+The ``dirt`` CouchApp is compiled and managed with `egret <http://github.com/mastbaum/egret>`_, a very lightweight pure Python CouchApp authoring tool.

 Web Frontend
 ------------
 Since Couch is used for the DB, it made sense to write the frontend using CouchDB views.
-The frontend of dirt is written as a kanso application, which provides some extra magic on top of the more typical couchapp.
+The frontend of dirt is a set of pages that are built dynamically using Ajax via the jQuery CouchDB API.
+There is no reason the website couldn't be served by a standalone web server.

 Remote Execution
 ----------------